• Skip to main content

 Angela

-Chicken cacciatore is an easy slow cooker recipe that is hearty, tasty, and perfect for a weeknight dinner.
-This Crockpot cacciatore recipe is so easy and results in a rich tomato sauce packed with vegetables, chicken, and flavor.
+Slow Cooker Chicken Cacciatore is an easy CrockPot dinner recipe that is hearty, tasty, and perfect for a weeknight dinner.
+This classic Italian cacciatore recipe has a twist made with boneless skinless breasts in a rich tomato sauce packed with vegetables.
+Traditionally served with spaghetti, pasta, - or try polenta, zucchini noodles, or rice.
+Gluten-free, low-carb, & paleo/Whole30.

 Course Main Course